Supermarket Psychology: Sneaky Influences To Get You To Spend Money

 5. The Endcap Displays

 Endcaps are the displays located at the end of the aisles.
 These use cognitive heuristics to influence shoppers' purchasing decisions.
 For example, by presenting visually striking displays, retailers can activate the availability heuristic, making shoppers perceive the products on offer as more popular or of higher quality than other products in the store.
-In fact, one survey “showed that 44% of the participants remember fixating on the end caps and that almost half of the grocery stores were dominated by end cap displays.”
+One survey “showed that 44% of the participants remember fixating on the end caps and that almost half of the grocery stores were dominated by end cap displays.”

 Additionally, prominently displayed sale prices can activate the anchoring heuristic, making shoppers perceive the regular price of the product as higher and the sale price as a better deal.
 Endcap displays can also trigger the availability cascade heuristic and the scarcity heuristic, making products seem more desirable and valuable.